Beyond universality in random matrix theory: Models and results

-\paragraph{Note: } Corollary \ref{tip} is remarkable because it states that the correction term for $n$ being a finite Gaussian as opposed to being infinite, and the correction term for $n$ being non Gaussian as opposed to Gaussian ``line up," in that either way the corrections are multiples of $sF'_\infty(s)$.
-This could not be predicted by Theorem 3.1 alone.
+Corollary~\ref{tip} is remarkable because it states that the correction term for $n$ being a finite Gaussian as opposed to being infinite, and the correction term for $n$ being non-Gaussian as opposed to Gaussian ``line up,'' in that either way the corrections are multiples of $s(F^\nu_\infty)'(s)$.
+This could not be predicted by Theorem~\ref{maintheo2} alone.